hypyeon/epicodus-capstone-brainstorming/README.md

 - This is a brainstorming section for Capstone project.
 - Draw.io was used for **Idea Board & Outline**.
 - **Application Planning #1** includes more in-depth plans about the app design and functionality, and what technologies to be used for major features.
 Came up with a name for this app - **Linkup Zone**.
 - **Application Planning #2: Capstone Project Proposal** follows a template provided by Epicodus.
-This proposal is included as a beginning part of MVP building. (*Completed on April 4, 2024*)
+This proposal is included as a beginning part of MVP building.
 - Any in-person discussion regarding the project will be uploaded separately from the README, in `.txt` format, for recording and future reference purpose.

 ## Idea Board